Astro Bot was my favourite demo from Summer Game Fest

 “One of the core philosophies was every single planet, when you arrive, needs to look different and unique,” said Nicolas Doucet, creative director at Team Asobi, in a group interview.
 “Even though there are some things that we reuse because that’s a behind-the-scenes kind of production thing, from the player’s point of view, it should feel like a fresh experience every time, from the colours we use and the themes, but also the gameplay.”

-He points to the major boss of the demo, the giant octopus.
+As an example of this, he points to the major boss of the demo, the big octopus.
 After using your stretchy arms to punch the weak points on its tentacles, you then have to slingshot toward the creature to damage its eyes.

 “So there’s a level with that.
 But then later, the same kind of spring punch can be used to actually start grabbing enemies and pull them out of holes and swing them around — that kind of thing,” he said.
 “We don’t put all of these use cases in one place and then repeat it; we actually split them in a way so that it feels like even though you’re getting something familiar, the way it’s going to be used, it’s going to be new.
 So that’s the kind of thing that runs through — that freshness.”